Etol1LC/rmp/README.md

 ## Basic Guide

-You have two main prefix for sending messages: vl an ex1.
-The vl prefix (volume) takes two parameters:
+You have two main prefix for sending messages: vl and p1 The vl prefix (volume) takes two parameters:
 - Volume in db (0=loud, -100=no sound)
-- Time in ms to reach the volume
+- Time in ms to reach the target volume

-The ex1 (expression1) prefix takes a bytebeat expression.
+The p1 operator takes a float and controls the initial rate of the ramp

 ### Examples

 - vl -10 2000; (-10db in 2000ms)
-- ex1 t|t>>8; (bytebeat)
+- t|t>>8; (bytebeat expression)

 - Don't use spaces inside bytebeat expression.
 - Evaluate code with F2